haroldDOTsh/sprite/README.md

 **sprite** is a tool for designers to explore Minecraft's newly introduced ability to display arbitrary Minecraft textures inside chat components, titles, and any other Adventure compatible surfaces.
 Throw it into a modern Paper server, and you'll get a searchable atlas browser, and a texture preview list that keeps itself updated with every release.
 > [!TIP]
-> Sprite does **NOT** use resource packs!
+> sprite does **NOT** use resource packs!
 You can view all of this in plan vanilla!

 > [!NOTE]
-> Sprite is currently tested against `1.21.9/1.21.10` and `Adventure 4.25.0`.
+> sprite is currently tested against `1.21.9/1.21.10` and `Adventure 4.25.0`.
 These are the minimum requirements.

 ## What it does